A MUSEUM volunteer

 "He said that had I said no he would have killed me."

 Mr Trayhorn tried to persuade him to let them both leave, but Lange refused.

-His captor was bouncing on his toes with his fists clenched saying he was on a mission from God.
+was bouncing on his toes with his fists clenched saying he was on a mission from God.